The Grand Canyon One-Percenter’s Club: Exploring Below the Rim

 Below the Grand Canyon rim is a world unseen from above: mystical waterfalls spewing from the canyon wall, billowy cottonwoods, sandy beaches, rock formations that will humble you and historical suspension bridges across the Colorado River.
 The earth’s story of two billion years is written in the rocks all around you.
 Hiking inside the canyon, you come to realize that millions of people journey to the Grand Canyon and never really experience the canyon.

 A Grand Canyon Rim to Rim adventure is not a single day affair.
-The park service operates the Phantom Ranch stop-over and Bright Angel Campground by the Colorado River.
+The park service operates the Phantom Ranch stopover and Bright Angel Campground by the Colorado River.
 What’s it like to “live” at the bottom of the world’s most famous canyon?
 Not the lap of luxury but not really that primitive either.
-Think hot showers and cold adult beverages.
-The steak and eggs are delivered daily to Phantom Ranch on the backs of mules.
+For those seeking a supportive group environment while exploring the backcountry, consider our

 These oases require permits and reservations, which is a critical part of planning to cross the Grand Canyon on foot.
 Requests need to be made months in advance.
 And, of course, some provision to get back to your starting point must be made.
 With all the logistical considerations involved, it’s no wonder many visitors book their Rim to Rim trips through companies that organize Grand Canyon guided tours.
 It’s well worth doing your research early, months in advance if possible.
 Are you ready to join the one percent?